Grants and Other Financial Assistance Programs: FY2018

-Inclusive Concurrent Enrollment (ICE) Partnership Programs for Students with Disabilities – Implementation/Continuation Grant
+Notice of Funding Availability (NOFA): Massachusetts Inclusive Concurrent Enrollment Initiative (MAICEI) Partnership Programs for Students with Disabilities – Implementation/Continuation Grant Fund Code: 236

-The purpose of this state-funded continuation grant program is to implement and enhance partnerships between high schools in public school districts and public institutions of higher education (IHE) to offer inclusive concurrent enrollment opportunities for students with severe disabilities, ages 18-22, as defined in Section 1 of Chapter 71B of the General Laws.
-This grant program must serve students who are considered to have severe disabilities in credit and non-credit courses that include non-disabled students and in the case of students ages 18 or 19, shall be limited to students with severe disabilities who have been unable to achieve the competency determination necessary to pass the Massachusetts comprehensive assessment system exam.
-These partnerships will result in improved systems to serve students with severe disabilities and support college and career success and provision of a free and appropriate public education in the least restrictive environment.
+The purpose of this state-funded continuation grant program is to implement and enhance partnerships between high schools in public school districts and public institutions of higher education (IHE) to offer inclusive concurrent enrollment opportunities for students with intellectual disabilities, ages 18-22.
+This grant program must serve students who are considered to have intellectual disabilities in credit and non-credit courses that include non-disabled students.
+Funded programs will serve students in one of two categories: (1) Students, 18 to 22, who have not passed and/or are not likely to achieve the competency determination necessary for graduation by passing the MCAS exam because of the severe nature of their intellectual disabilities, and are eligible for special education services as documented through an Individualized Education Program (IEP); or (2) Students, 20 to 21, who have passed MCAS, but are still eligible for special education with an Individualized Education Program (IEP) because of significant functional disabilities, transition needs, etc. These partnerships will result in improved systems to serve students with severe disabilities and support college and career success and provision of a free and appropriate public education in the least restrictive environment.

 - Design - These practices and programs must: